katiepdx/python-practice/NOTES.md

 # Python Notes
 .idea is for pycharm ide
+To run code with python3, enter `python3 path/to/python-file.py`
 # Brython library
 Brython - lets you run python in the browser -> scrimba Python code converted to JS